DevExpress/devextreme-documentation/concepts/50 React Components/50 Application Template/10 Layouts.md

 - **Inner Toolbar**
 ![DevExtreme React Template - Inner toolbar](/images/dx-application-templates/react-app-template-inner-toolbar.png)

-To generate a new application with an inner toolbar, set the `--layout` flag to `side-nav-inner-toolbar`:

-    npx devextreme-cli new react-app app-name --layout=side-nav-inner-toolbar

-To switch to another layout after the application is created, open the `src\Content.js` file and replace the `SideNavOuterToolbar` import with `SideNavInnerToolbar`:
+To switch to another layout, open the `src\Content.js` file and replace the `SideNavOuterToolbar` import with `SideNavInnerToolbar`:

     <!-- tab: Content.js -->
     import {
       SideNavInnerToolbar as SideNavBarLayout,
       SingleCard
     } from './layouts';

+To generate a new application with an inner toolbar, set the `--layout` flag to `side-nav-inner-toolbar`:

+    npx devextreme-cli new react-app app-name --layout=side-nav-inner-toolbar